emfoundation/emf-engineering-task/README.md

 - `overall_score`: The company's overall score for Circulytics

 ### Task 1
-Each organisation can be grouped by it's industry classification, it is useful to be able to see the top performing industries that are making the most progress in their area.
+Each organisation can be grouped by its industry classification, as it is useful to be able to see the top performing industries that are making the most progress in their domain area.

 **Answer**: Provide the top 5 industry classification IDs and their respective overall scores in ranking order